 The Antimicrobial Resistance Crisis

 Antimicrobials were once considered one of the greatest successes of modern medicine.
 They have saved millions of lives, and made other procedures such as common surgeries, cancer treatments and organ transplants possible.
 However, over the past several decades, pathogens have rapidly developed resistance creating an urgent threat to public health.
-In the U.S. alone, every year over 2 million people acquire resistant infections caused by bacteria, 23,000 of whom die as a result.
+Every year, 700,000+ people globally die from resistant infections caused by bacteria.
+The CDC estimates thatover 2 million Americans acquire resistant infections each year, 23,000 of whom die as a result.
+One recent report suggests that the threat is much worse, estimating deaths in the United States from multi-drug resistant organisms (MDROs) in 2010 to be between 153,113 and 162,044, which would make MDROs the third highest cause of death in the US in that year.
 Additionally, drug resistant bacterial infections cost the US $20-25B in excess healthcare costs and $35B in lost productivity.
+It is predicted that resistant infections will kill 10 million people per year by 2050 – nearly 2 million more than would die from cancer.
 If nothing is done, we risk falling into a post-antimicrobial era, in which minor infections will become life threatening, and routine medical procedures will be nearly impossible to perform.

 Antimicrobial Resistance (AMR) occurs when microorganisms change with exposure to antimicrobial drugs (such as antibiotics, antifungals and antivirals).
 Microorganisms that develop AMR are sometimes referred to as “superbugs”.